Tracey Emin: Fabric

-Emin used the chair on a trip Emin made to the United States in 1994.
-Driving from San Francisco to New York stopping off along the way to give readings from her book, Exploration of the Soul (1994).
+Emin used the chair on a trip she made to the United States in 1994, driving from San Francisco to New York stopping off along the way to give readings from her book, Exploration of the Soul (1994).
 Emin gave her readings sitting in the upholstered chair and "as she crossed the United States, the artist sewed the names of the places she visited – San Francisco, Los Angeles, San Diego, Las Vegas, Monument Valley, Detroit, Pittsburgh, New York – onto the front of the chair".
 Emin also posed in the chair for two of her photographic works (see Photography) while in Monument Valley, in the Arizona Desert.
-It is currently on public display at Pallant House Gallery until 6 March 2011 as part of the exhibition, 'Contemporary Eye: Crossovers', pallant.org.uk.
-Retrieved 6 May 2016.
+It was on public display at Pallant House Gallery until 6 March 2011 as part of the exhibition, 'Contemporary Eye: Crossovers.'

 Emin has made a large number of smaller-scale works, often including hand sewn words and images, such as Falling Stars (2001), It Could Have Been Something (2001), Always Sorry (2005) and As Always (2005).

 On 13 April 2007, Emin launched a specially designed flag made out of fabric with the message One Secret Is To Save Everything written in orange-red letters across the banner made up of hand-sewn swimming sperm.
-Tracey Emin's flag, at 21 feet by 14 feet, flew above the Jubilee Gardens in the British capital until 31 July 2007, with the parliament building and the London Eye as backdrops.
+Emin's flag, sized 21 feet by 14 feet, flew above the Jubilee Gardens in the British capital until 31 July 2007, with the parliament building and the London Eye as backdrops.
 Emin called the artwork "a flag made from wishful thinking".
 The flag was commissioned by the South Bank Centre in London's Waterloo.

 In June 2007, on returning from the Venice Biennale, Emin donated a piece of artwork, a handsewn blanket called Star Trek Voyager to be auctioned at Elton John's annual glamorous White Tie & Tiara Ball to raise money for The Elton John AIDS Foundation.
 The piece of artwork sold for £800,000.

-Emin's works on fabric has been related to other artists such as Louise Bourgeois, who Emin actually mentions in a sewn work called The Older Woman (2005) with the phrase (monoprint on fabric), "I think my Dad should have gone out with someone older like Louise, Louise Bourgeois".
-She was interviewed by Alan Yentob during the BBC's Imagine documentary Spiderwoman about Louise Bourgeois, aired in the UK on 13 November 2007.
+Emin's works on fabric has been related to other artists such as Louise Bourgeois, who Emin has also mentioned in a sewn work titled The Older Woman (2005) with a monoprint on fabric phrase, "I think my Dad should have gone out with someone older like Louise, Louise Bourgeois" applied.
+She was interviewed by Alan Yentob during the BBC's 2007 Imagine documentary Spiderwoman about Louise Bourgeois.